drslump/pyshould/README.md

 used, since mismatches are reported using the standard `AssertionError`.

+## Installation and basic usage

+The installation procedure is based on _setuptools_ so it's pretty simple to get going.
+In order to install from a checkout of the repository you can just issue the following command:

+    python setup.py install

+Now you'll be able to access **PyShould** by importing the package `pyshould`.
+It's designed to be used with a _wildcard import_ although if you prefer you can just import those DSL keywords you need.
+Here are some examples on different ways to import the library in your code:

+    from pyshould import *
+    from pyshould import should
+    from pyshould import should, should_not, all_of

 ## Expectations

 Expectations are defined in by using a subject-predicate form that mimics